microsoft/OpenAI-Hack-Group-5-Humanitarian/Python/README.md

     - app.py: app which takes input from mic, uses a small training set and outputs audio.
     - app_nomic.py: modification of app.py that runs remotely.
 Streamlit by default runs on a non-https port, when run remotely, most browsers block mic access if not running https.
 So in this version, the question has to be entered as text.
     - app_embed.py: extension of app_nomic.py that uses embeddings.
 This is trained on the 2019 WHO child mortality data for all countries.
 The app supports questions and basic reasoning over all the data.
+* requirments.txt: lists all the libraries needed to run this code.
+Recommend running with Python 3.9 in a Conda environment.

 ## Usage Costs
 * Speech-to-Text API: `whisper` $0.006 / min (rounded to nearest second)